Added tone chord: Mixed third chords

-A mixed third chord, also split-third chord, includes both the major and minor thirds (e.g. C–E♭–E♮–G), although the thirds are usually separated by an octave or more.
+A mixed third chord (also split-third chord) includes both the major and minor thirds (e.g. C–E♭–E♮–G), although the thirds are usually separated by an octave or more.

 A minor chord above a major chord of the same root has a diminished octave (major seventh) separating the thirds and is more common, while a major chord above a minor chord of the same root has a very dissonant augmented octave (minor ninth) separating the thirds and is not as commonplace.
 Paul McCartney's "Maybe I'm Amazed" is an example of the use of a split-third chord, as are many of William Schuman's symphonies.
 It is also suggested by the final note and chord of "A Hard Day's Night".

-Mixed thirds caused by blue notes in blues, country music and rock music can be thought to form mixed third chords, such as in "Rock And Roll Music".
+Mixed thirds caused by blue notes in blues, country music and rock music can be thought to form mixed third chords, such as in Chuck Berry's "Rock And Roll Music".
 The dominant seventh sharp ninth chord's major third and augmented ninth are enharmonically equivalent to a minor-over-major chord's thirds, and the two can be somewhat interchangeable.
 Songs with a 7♯9 chord include "Purple Haze" and "Boogie Nights".